DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 2. Register the redirect URIs into your Keycloak application.

-    The redirect URIs are built the following way:
+    The redirect URIs are built in the following way:

       Using Routes:
       - Decision Center redirect URI:  `https://<DC_HOST>/decisioncenter/openid/redirect/odm`